Sabja Seeds or Sweet Basil Seeds:

-- Sabja seeds or basil seeds extract have blood thinning properties, therefore, it is better to avoid its use for few weeks after any surgery.
+- Sabja seeds extract have blood thinning properties, therefore, it is better to avoid its use for few weeks after any surgery.

 - Basil seeds extract inhibits clot formation process, therefore, it is better to avoid its use in blood related diseases.